How to Choose a Dehumidifier That’s Right for Your Home

 If you see some of these signs but aren’t certain whether your home has been experiencing significant moisture issues, research the problem by purchasing and monitoring a humidity gauge, also known as a hygrometer.
 This device monitors the indoor air quality and reports the readings.

-Is the entire house overly humid, or is the issue confined to one area, such as the basement?
+Is your entire house overly humid, or is the issue confined to one area, such as the basement?
 The scope of the problem directly determines the nature of the solution.
 Larger whole-home dehumidifiers tie into the HVAC system and include a drainpipe that empties directly into a slop sink, sump pump, or to the outdoors.
 These types of dehumidifiers aren’t cheap and typically involve professional installation.

 “Large or multi-story homes can benefit from whole-house dehumidifiers since they can effectively manage humidity levels on all floors and in all rooms, providing comfort throughout the house,” Mingle says.